easartem/CS50/project/README.md

 ### The admin interface

-The admin interface access is limited to the studio staff.
-This interface allows the user to manage the showcase site parameters as well as the artist planning and bookings.
-The features of the website are divided into three main categories : site management, studio management and personal management.
+Access to the admin interface is limited to studio staff.
+This interface allows users to manage the showcase site parameters, as well as artist planning and bookings.
+The features are divided into three main categories: site management, studio management, and personal management.

-- **Personal management features** :
+- **Personal Management Features**:
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+  - **Admin Dashboard**: Interface for managing website content, appointments, and payments.
-    - **My clients**: Interface for managing the website content, appointments, and payments.
+  - **My Clients**: Interface for managing client information.
-    - **My bookings**: Interface for managing the website content, appointments, and payments.
+  - **My Bookings**: Interface for managing personal bookings.

-- **Studio management features** :
+- **Studio Management Features**:
-    - **Team**: Interface for managing the website content, appointments, and payments.
+  - **Team**: Interface for managing team members.
-    - **KPI**: Interface for managing the website content, appointments, and payments.
+  - **KPI**: Interface for viewing key performance indicators.
-    - **Finances**: Interface for managing the website content, appointments, and payments.
+  - **Finances**: Interface for managing financial information.

-- **Site management features** :
+- **Site Management Features**:
-    - **Site artists**: Interface for managing the website content, appointments, and payments.
+  - **Site Artists**: Interface for managing artist profiles on the site.
-    - **Site gallery**: Interface for managing the website content, appointments, and payments.
+  - **Site Gallery**: Interface for managing the site's gallery.
-    - **Site parameters**: Interface for managing the website content, appointments, and payments.
+  - **Site Parameters**: Interface for managing site settings.

     - **Appointment Booking**: System for clients to book appointment slots online.
     - **Online Payments**: Secure online payment system for booking and services.